 - 1. Identify the target population = the number of infants born the previous year - 2.
-Estimate number missing out = target DPT 3 - Using the health centre map, identify the locations and reasons for children not being fully immunized - 4.
-Develop strategies and plan activities to ensure these children are reached consider - Increasing people' s knowledge about immunization - Changing hours of immunization sessions so more convenient - Involving community health practitioners in solving transport problems - Remind parents or asking CICWA to remind parents that have not brought their children for immunization - 5.
+Estimate number missing out = target DPT 3 - 3.
+Develop strategies and plan activities to ensure these children are reached consider - Increasing people' s knowledge about immunization - Changing hours of immunization sessions so more convenient - Involving community health practitioners in solving transport problems - Remind parents or asking CICWA to remind parents that have not brought their children for immunization - 4.
 Monitor progress in reaching these children using coverage monitoring chart.